LEIF Shilshole Statue Project: Frequently Asked Questions

 Who is Leif Erikson International Foundation (LEIF)?

 We’re a tax-exempt, 501(c)(3) organization.
-We raised funds for the statue of Leif Erikson that was given to Trondheim, Norway, in 1997, and partial funding for a statue of Leif Erikson for Erik the Red’s home place in Greenland.
-Our Board members are Mary Englund, Barbara Grande Dougherty, Kristine Leander, Rolf Lystad, and Sharon Storbo.
+We raised funds for the statue of Leif Erikson that was given to Trondheim, Norway, in 1997, and partial funding for a statue of Leif Erikson for Erik the Red’s home place in Greenland in 2000.
+We planned the Leif Erikson Plaza at Shilshole Bay Marina as the setting for the refurbished 1962 statue of Leif Erikson and 13 runic-like stones with names of Scandinavian immigrants engraved on plaques.
+Our Board members are Mary Englund, Barbara Grande Dougherty, Jay Haavik, Kristine Leander, Rolf Lystad, Dustin Matsen, Irene Patten, and Sharon Storbo.

 Does LEIF have plans for any more statues?